 WHAT IDA DID… HER STORY SO FAR

-Ida Mary King was born on 11th October 1889, in Rainow, Cheshire, the eldest child of Julia Constance King née Oliver, milliner, and the Quaker cotton bleacher and MP Alfred John King.
-She had two brothers: John F. Constance King (born in Rainow in 1894) and Philip Fell King (born in 1897, in Bollington, Cheshire, later a cotton manufacturer).
+Ida Mary King was born on 11th October 1889, in Rainow, Cheshire, the eldest child of Julia Constance King née Oliver, and the Quaker cotton bleacher and MP Alfred John King.
+She had two brothers: John Francis Oliver King (born in Rainow in 1893) and Philip Fell King (born in 1897, in Bollington, Cheshire, later a cotton manufacturer).

-In 1913 Ida married barrister and would be Liberal MP John Howarth Whitworth.
-In their short marriage they had four daughters, Julia Marian, 17.5.1914, Elizabeth Mary, 27.8.1915, Ida Margaret 7.10.1916 and Joan H. in late 1918, all both in Cheshire with the exception of Joan who was born in Cumbria.
+As a young woman, Ida studied music in Dresden.
+In 1913 Ida married barrister and would-be Liberal MP John Howarth Whitworth (pictured below).
+In their short marriage they had four daughters, Julia Marian, 17.5.1914, Elizabeth Mary, 27.8.1915, Ida Margaret 7.10.1916 and Joan Howarth, in late 1918, all born in Cheshire with the exception of Joan who was born in Westmorland (now Cumbria).
 But Ida’s husband John died of his wounds near Rouen, in April 1918, before the birth of his fourth daughter.
-His younger brother had been killed in action in 1914.
-John had tried twice to be a Liberal candidate.
+His younger brother was killed in action in September 1918.
+Ida’s brother John died in the early 1920s, of TB, having been gassed during the war.

 WHAT IDA DID NEXT

 In 1938 the Quakers in Manchester set up the ‘Refugee Committee of the Society of Friends in Manchester and District’ (QRC).
 Ida’s future son in law, Roger Carter of the Berlin Quaker Centre, witnessed Kristallnacht in Berlin in 1938.
-Ida was regarded as one of the more well-to-do members and at one point she had four refugees living with her and her daughters in their home, Woodburn, Red Lane, Disley in Derbyshire: Gerta Flack and her son, Peter, from Germany; Fritz Pringsheim (later Professor of Roman Law at Oxford) and his wife, Kathe, from Freiburg im Greisgau.
-In the 1939 census three different refugees are listed, two from Austria, in paid domestic service, and a former teacher from Germany.
+Ida was regarded as one of the more well-to-do members and at one point she had four refugees living with her and her daughters in their home, Woodburn, Red Lane, Disley in Derbyshire: Gerta Flack and her son, Peter, from Germany; Fritz Pringsheim (later Professor of Roman Law at Oxford) and his wife, Kathe, from Freiburg im Breisgau.
+In the 1939 census three different refugees are listed, two from Austria, in paid domestic service (more of a formality, an occupation being necessary to expedite their move to Britain), and a former teacher from Germany.
 Also living with her was a child of one of the several families from Guernsey who settled in Disley after the German occupation of the Channel Islands.

-Ida died in The Christie Hospital, Withington, Manchester, on 24th August 1959, when resident at Spring Cottage, Skelwith, near Ambleside, Westmoreland.
+Ida died in The Christie Hospital, Withington, Manchester, on 24th August 1959, when resident at Spring Cottage, Skelwith, near Ambleside, Westmorland.

 Bill Williams, Research Fellow, Centre for Jewish Studies, University of Manchester.
 Honorary President, Historic Adviser and a founder member of Manchester Jewish Museum.
 SERIOUS CONCERN, Manchester Quakers , and Refugees, 1938-40, accessed online 3.3.2019